pixney/pyrocms-cheatsheet/migration_grid_to_posts.md

-# Add a grid to posts
+# Create grid migrations to use with posts
 I would like to use a grid when populating my post with content.
 To accomplish that programmatically i have to go through a couple of quick steps: